weakish/docs-en/views/leanengine_webhosting_guide-node.md

 {% endblock %}

 {% block loggerExtraDescription %}
-You can print a web request sent by the LeanCloud SDK by setting an environment variable of `DEBUG=leancloud:request`.
-You can start the program with such a command when debugging locally:
+You can print requests sent by the LeanCloud SDK by setting the environment variable `DEBUG=leancloud:request`.
+For local development you can use:

 ```sh
 env DEBUG=leancloud:request lean up
 ```

-When there is a call to LeanCloud, you can see a log like this:
+When there is a request to LeanCloud, you will see a log like this:

 ```
 leancloud:request request(0) +0ms GET https://{{host}}/1.1/classes/Todo?&where=%7B%7D&order=-createdAt { where: '{}', order: '-createdAt' }
 leancloud:request response(0) +220ms 200 {"results":[{"content":"1","createdAt":"2016-08-09T06:18:13.028Z","updatedAt":"2016-08-09T06:18:13.028Z","objectId":"57a975a55bbb5000643fb690"}]}
 ```

-We do not recommend opening this log on the production environment online, otherwise a large number of logs will be printed.
+We do not recommend enabling it in the production environment, otherwise a huge number of logs may be printed.

 {% endblock %}

 {% block section_timezone %}
 You need to pay attention to the different methods of the Date type in JavaScript.
-Some will return UTC time and some will return to local time (Beijing time in China):
+Some will return UTC time and some will return local time (China standard time in China):

 Function | Timezone | result
 ---------|----------|--------